Georgia–South Carolina football rivalry

 The Georgia–South Carolina football rivalry is an American college football rivalry between the Georgia Bulldogs and South Carolina Gamecocks.
-The rivalry started in 1894, and has been played annually since the Gamecocks joined the Southeastern Conference (SEC) in 1992.
-Georgia leads the series 54-19–2 through the 2022 season.
+The series started in 1894 and was played intermittently over the next several decades.
+The series then became much more frequent, being played almost every year from 1958 to 1989.
+After the Gamecocks joined the Southeastern Conference (SEC), the rivalry was played annually from 1992 to 2023.
+There was a brief hiatus due to SEC expansion, but the two teams will be annual rivals again from 2026 to 2029.
+Georgia leads the series 55–19–2.

 Both of these SEC members coincidentally are flagship universities of their respective state systems, and are classified by the Carnegie Classification of Institutions of Higher Education as a Research I university, the same designation as their sibling science, technology, engineering, and mathematics schools from the ACC — with which they also have intense rivalries: Georgia's Clean, Old-Fashioned Hate rivalry with the Georgia Tech Yellow Jackets, and South Carolina's Palmetto Bowl game against the Clemson Tigers.

+It has been described as South Carolina's "only true rivalry game" in the SEC, as well as a game that "may not have always had national significance, but always mattered in the South".
+The two programs are also rivals in recruiting, often pursuing many of the same players.

 Emergence of the rivalry

 Traditionally, Georgia has had three main rivals: Georgia Tech, Auburn, and Florida.